AlokChedambath64/pagerank/README.md

 How would we go about calculating PageRank values for each page, then?
 We can do so via iteration: start by assuming the PageRank of every page is 1 / N (i.e., equally likely to be on any page).
 Then, use the above formula to calculate new PageRank values for each page, based on the previous PageRank values.
 If we keep repeating this process, calculating a new set of PageRank values for each page based on the previous set of PageRank values, eventually the PageRank values will converge (i.e., not change by more than a small threshold with each iteration).

-In this project, you’ll implement both such approaches for calculating PageRank – calculating both by sampling pages from a Markov Chain random surfer and by iteratively applying the PageRank formula.

 # How to run